shields1/c-tiny-httpd/README.md

 # Development roadmap

-## Step 1: Finish the current fork-based server
+## Step 1: Complete the current fork-based server

 The current implementation is the baseline.